Galois Theory HT25, Galois groups and Galois extensions

 Then we can construct the polynomial $f _ X$ where

-which is a separable polynomial with coefficients in $K^G$ (this is nontrivial and comes from a previous result).
+which is a separable polynomial with coefficients in $K^G$ (this is not immediate, but follows from considering the fact the coefficients are symmetric functions).
 Since $K^G = F$, it follows $f _ X \in F[t]$.

 Since $f _ X$ splits completely over $K$ ($G \cdot z _ i \subseteq K$) and since $K$ is generated by the roots of $f _ X$ in $K$, it is the splitting field of $f _ X$ over $F$.